 For example, plastic is a material that has made our modern life possible; it makes our vehicles lighter resulting in fewer carbon emissions.
 It has transformed modern-day medicine.
 It is essential for those in the disabled community and has given clean drinking water to those who desperately need it, specifically to those in developing nations.

-We have abused these materials to the point where our systems can no longer handle the load.
-Recycling facilities and waste management systems are shutting down due to excessive quantities and dangerous working conditions.
-Recyclable items are ending up in landfill due to contaminated loads, and without a doubt, it’s the disposable mentality of human beings that has got us into this mess.
+We have abused these materials to the point where our systems can no longer handle the load; recycling facilities and waste management systems are shutting down due to excessive quantities and dangerous working conditions.
+Recyclable items are ending up in landfill due to contaminated loads, and without a doubt, it’s the disposable mentality of human beings (and a capitalist system) that has got us into this mess.

 It’s so easy for us to grab a bottle of water at the service station or a coffee in a disposable cup, because the moment we throw it away, we feel like it’s no longer an issue.
 If we put it in the trash, it’s out of sight and out of mind.